caohungthinh/ML-Projects/README.md

 # ML-Projects
-All my projects that I worked on Jupyter Notebook.
-Most of them are under-going projects (I still have alot to learn).
+All my projects that I have worked/studied on.
-Projects MNIST, housing_US are finished.
+From 01-01-2021 added future projects will be mainlt focuse on DL.